+5. Representation(s)

-- 5 Representation(s) - 5.1 Statutory neighbour notification was undertaken in respect of the proposed development.
-In response 31 letters of representation were received, the points of which are summarised below. - a) The proposal relates to the erection of a new dwellinghouse, rather than a granny annex as set out in the application. - Response: The applicants have advised that the proposal relates to the formation of a granny annex to allow the applicant's parents-in-law to reside on site with the family.
+- 5.1 Statutory neighbour notification was undertaken in respect of the proposed development.
+In response, 53 letters of objection were received from 13 households, including a petition containing 45 signatures.
+In addition, one letter or support was received.
+The points raised are summarised below. - a) The proposal relates to the erection of a new dwellinghouse, rather than a granny annex as set out in the application.

+Response: The applicant has advised that the proposal relates to the formation of a granny annex to allow the parents of an existing resident to reside on site with the family.
 Justification has been provided in respect of the need for the accommodation to be provided on site and the Planning Service are satisfied with the details provided.
 The applicants have stated that they have no intention of selling or splitting the property for separate use.
-A suitable planning condition would be attached to any consent issued stipulating that the granny annex shall be used solely as accommodation ancillary to the main dwellinghouse and shall not be occupied, let or sold as a separate dwelling unit.
-On this basis I am satisfied that the application relates to the formation of a granny annex and that its use can be suitably controlled through the planning process. - b) The use of the proposed development has not been stated.
+The submitted plans show that the house and the extension are linked internally.
+Notwithstanding this, a suitable planning condition would be attached to any consent issued stipulating that the granny annex shall be used solely as accommodation ancillary to the main dwellinghouse and shall not be occupied, let or sold as a separate dwelling unit.
+On this basis, I am satisfied that the application relates to the formation of a granny annex and that its use can be suitably controlled through the planning process.

+b) The use of the proposed development has not been stated.
 Clarification should also be provided as to whether this would be a separate property and could be sold or rented as such, whether it would be used as an Airbnb property, whether it would be demolished in future if no longer required and whether Council Tax would be paid in respect of the development.

 Response: As set out in a) above, the applicants have advised that the proposal relates to the formation of a granny annex to allow the applicant's parents-in-law to reside on site with the family and that it is not intended to utilise the development for any other purpose.
 A suitable planning condition would be attached to any consent issued stipulating that the granny annex shall be used solely as accommodation ancillary to the main dwellinghouse and shall not be occupied, let or sold as a separate dwelling unit.
-There would be no requirement for the development to be demolished once the period of need ends, however it would be expected that the development would be utilised as part of the main dwellinghouse at that stage.
+There would be no requirement for the development to be demolished once the period of need ends, however, it would be expected that the development would be utilised as part of the main dwellinghouse at that stage.
 The issue of Council Tax payments is not a relevant planning consideration.